flogic/whiskey_disk/README.markdown

 #### Assumptions ####

- - you have a Rakefile in the top directory of your project's checkout
- - you are deploying over ssh
  - your project is managed via git
+ - you are deploying over ssh, or deploying locally and have a bash-compatible shell
- - you are comfortable defining post-setup and post-deployment actions with rake
+ - you are comfortable defining (optional) post-setup and post-deployment actions with rake
  - you have an optional second git repository for per-application/per-target configuration files
+ - you have an optional Rakefile in the top directory of your project's checkout

 ### Installation ###